42juododranoel/doebus/README.md

 ### Task code review practice

 Each PR should be reviewed by one teammate of same or higher seniority level.
 This rule is not required for seniors and tech lead, but is mandatory for middle, junior and intern developers.
+There are multiple benefits of code review: 1) having one more pair of eyes looking at the solution helps to bring quality to it, 2) developers learn from each other, which makes them more productive and bring more value for project, 3) sometimes it helps to avoid bugs and errors since all humans sometimes make mistakes.

 ### Task product review practice

 Each task should be validated by someone from product team, who either created the task, or is responsible for the task’s domain.
 Each frontend task should also be reviewed by a designer.
+The goal of product review is to make sure that developer’s solution is considered good and solving original problem or bringing necessary value to the product.
+The goal of design review is to make sure that UI and UX are solid and high-quality.

 ### You don’t need coverage metrics